CVilares/Sporting-Portugal/README.md

 - - -
 ### Other tests

+* Background and foreground colors have a sufficient contrast ratio.
 * All pages and images are loaded without issues.
 * All text is visable and appropriately positioned, text sizing and font are legible.
 * All links in the webpages are working correctly and there are no broken links.